32 open plan kitchen ideas to create a seamless cooking, dining, and entertaining space

 Modern kitchen ideas have come a long way and suppliers have thousands of innovative new designs and solutions, such as the ever-popular pan drawers or half-size larder unit, that will make the most of the space you have.

-Simple and sleek, yet large-format pan drawers in this kitchen don't just provide a contemporary look, but also can store plates, bowls and pots more efficiently than cupboards, while everything in easy to access.
+Simple and sleek, large-format pan drawers not only provide a contemporary look but also store plates, bowls, and pots more efficiently than cupboards, while keeping everything easy to access.

 Open plan kitchens often suffer from the lack of wall space where storage would usually be hung upon or run against.
 The trick to the success of this space lies in the continuation of the bespoke kitchen units into the dining room, allowing for bulky appliances or even a dedicated breakfast area to be outsourced.